Sega Dreamcast Archive

 European Sega Dreamcast

 Launched at the very end of the 20th Century, the Sega Dreamcast saw many 21st Century innovations and concepts.
 Being the first 128-bit console when it hit the market which showed a tremendous improvement in 3D graphics over the previous 32-bit and 64-bit home consoles of the mid-1990s.
 The Dreamcast also was the first console to attempt a dual-screen setup with its memory card, the aptly-named 'Visual Memory Unit' which boosted a small, monochromatic LCD screen for dual-screen play.
 The Dreamcast especially pioneered in the field of online gaming, a novelty back in the 1990s.
 It came with a 33.6 or 56 kbits/s modem right out of the box and online capabilities were available starting from September of 2000 in the West.
+The Dreamcast also had the ability to play music CDs as well as VCD (video CD, a format that was popular mostly in Asia).

 Dimensions